-(far left) with the Pampa Junior Chamber Of Commerce Band,
+Woody (far left) with the Pampa Junior Chamber of Commerce Band, Pampa, Texas, 1936.

 when Okemah's boomtown period went bust, Woody left for Texas.